North American agreement on environmental cooperation

 Canada has provided input on its environmental actions for inclusion in the Annual Reports of the CEC (17 published in total) to ensure compliance with the NAAEC.
 They can be found at Commission for Environmental Cooperation.

 In July 2015, the Council endorsed the 2015-2020 Strategic Plan, which sets out the strategic priorities and objectives for the CEC to address key regional environmental challenges and to complement the work of each of our governments domestically and internationally.
+In September 2016, the CEC agreed to institutionalize youth representation in the work of the CEC and to develop case studies that showcase best practices for applying TEK to decision-making.

 - Date modified: